greglook/vault/README.md

 `sha256:2f72cc11a6fcd0271ecef8c61056ee1eb1243be3805bf9a9df98f92f7636b05c`

 A _blob store_ is a system which can store and retrieve blob data.
-Blob stores must support a very simple interface; mainly storing and retrieving blobs, and enumerating the stored blobs.
-A simple example is a file-based store.
+Blob stores support a very simple interface; they must store, retrieve, and enumerate the contained blobs.
+The simplest type of blob storage is a hash map in memory.
+Another simple example is a file system, where blobs are stored as local files.

 ### Data Format